-The expectation for the IDB review is that the environmental and social policies, as well as their implementation, would be strengthened and that and their scope would be expanded in some of the key areas mentioned above.
+The expectation for the IDB review is that the environmental and social policies, as well as their implementation, would be strengthened and that their scope would be expanded in some of the key areas mentioned above.
 At a minimum, existing standards should not be diluted.
-However, the draft Environmental and Social Performance Standards (ESPSs) propose a significant shift: from prescriptive rules to avoid harm and manage social and environmental risks, to a private sector-based model, which shifts significant responsibility to the Borrower.
-Specifically, the Bank’s proposed role has transitioned toward conducting due diligence before agreeing to finance a particular project, and then supervising, monitoring, and evaluating the project’s compliance with its E&S Policies during design and implementation.
-Civil society continues to voice serious concerns that shifting responsibilities of implementation to borrowers will lead to a weakening of the social and environmental protections that prevent harm in Bank-financed projects.
+However, the draft Environmental and Social Policy Framework (ESPF) propose a significant shift: from prescriptive rules to avoid harm and manage social and environmental risks, to a private sector-based model, which shifts significant responsibility to the Borrower.
+Specifically, the IDB's proposed role has transitioned toward conducting due diligence before agreeing to finance a particular project, and then supervising, monitoring, and evaluating the project’s compliance with its ESPF during design and implementation.
+Civil society continues to voice serious concerns that shifting implementation responsibilities to borrowers will lead to a weakening of the social and environmental protections that prevent harm in IDB-financed projects.
 This can be particularly problematic when Borrowers have low capacity in these areas, as appears generally to be the case.

-Civil society has engaged in this review process, urging IDB to incorporate lessons learned from IFC, World Bank, IDB implementation and Independent Consultation and Investigation Mechanism (MICI) cases, and higher standards adopted and applied by peer institutions by taking on the following recommendations:
+Civil society has engaged in this review process, urging the IDB to incorporate lessons learned from the IFC, World Bank, IDB implementation and Independent Consultation and Investigation Mechanism (MICI) cases, and higher standards adopted and applied by peer institutions by taking on the following recommendations.

-2) Do Good: The Policy should be guided by the principle of ‘do good’ and go beyond ‘do no harm’.
+2. Do good.
+The policy should be guided by the principle of ‘do good’ and go beyond ‘do no harm’.
 The ESPF is not aligned with what is established in the Policy Profile, which states that one of its guiding principles will be to “do good” and go beyond “do no harm.”
-In practice, ESPS application should strengthen and promote positive sustainable impacts for communities on the ground as well as actions aimed at remediation of environmental damage generated by the projects financed by the Bank.
+In practice, ESPF application should strengthen and promote positive sustainable impacts for communities on the ground, as well as actions aimed at remediation of environmental damage generated by the projects financed by the IDB.

-4) Add an Exclusion List: The ESPF should have an exclusion list of activities that are inconsistent with the IDB’s commitments to environmental and social sustainability and the objectives of the ESPSs as part of its initial environmental and social screening.
-Peer institutions have adopted exclusion lists as stand-alone policies or by incorporating them in their E&S frameworks.
-Not having an exclusion list in today’s age considering the accelerating climate emergency increases the risk of serious mistakes and reflects poorly on the Bank.
+4. Add an exclusion list.
+The ESPF should have an exclusion list of activities that are inconsistent with the IDB’s commitments to environmental and social sustainability and the objectives of the ESPSs as part of its initial environmental and social screening.
+Peer institutions have adopted exclusion lists as stand-alone policies or by incorporating them in their ES frameworks.
+Not having an exclusion list, especially considering the accelerating climate emergency, increases the risk of serious mistakes and reflects poorly on the IDB.

-5) Strengthen Supervision during Implementation: Civil society is also concerned about greater flexibility in the language and requirements in the proposed ESPF.
+5. Strengthen supervision during implementation.
+Civil society is also concerned about greater flexibility in the language and requirements in the proposed ESPF.
 Flexibility and ambiguity of language should be avoided to reduce discretion and noncompliance.
-Language should be strengthened to make clear that the Bank is responsible for monitoring and supervising compliance with the ESPSs of projects in accordance with IDB’s policies, legal agreement specifications, and other relevant agreements.
+Language should be strengthened to make clear that the IDB is responsible for monitoring and supervising compliance with the ESPSs of projects in accordance with IDB’s policies, legal agreement specifications, and other relevant agreements.
 Likewise, the IDB should clarify how it will address non-compliance with safeguards.
-The Bank should establish a clear mechanism to monitor and report on safeguards performance.
+The IDB should establish a clear mechanism to monitor and report on safeguards performance.

-6) Grievance Mechanism and Accountability: It should be required of Borrowers to provide project-affected people with information on MICI.
+6. Grievance mechanism and accountability.
+Borrowers should be required to provide project-affected people with information on MICI.
 Also, the ESPF should require the Borrower to design and implement the Borrower Grievance Mechanisms based on Principle 31 “Effectiveness criteria for non-judicial grievance mechanisms” of UN Guiding Principles.

-8) Provide Feedback: In terms of process, a major concern moving forward is that it is not clear how the IDB will take into account and incorporate the recommendations made, considering that the Bank has been weak in following up with stakeholders to make sure that feedback received is taken into account, and in the past policy reviews, there has been lack of responsiveness to CSOs' submissions.
+8. Provide feedback.
+In terms of process, a major concern moving forward is the lack of clarity about how the IDB will take into account and incorporate the recommendations made.
+The IDB has been weak in following up with stakeholders to make sure that feedback received is taken into account, and in the past policy reviews, there has been lack of responsiveness to CSOs' submissions.
 During this consultation , CSOs asked questions on next steps, but we didn't receive a clear response.
-For example, CSOs asked if the guidelines and implementation plan will be consulted on.
-In addition, CSOs requested the Bank to publish a matrix with comprehensive analysis and response to the comments received at least one month before the 2nd draft is sent to the Board for consideration.
+For example, CSOs asked if the guidelines and implementation plan will be consulted.
+In addition, CSOs requested the IDB to publish a matrix with a comprehensive analysis and response to the comments received at least one month before the second draft is sent to the Board for consideration.
 We’re still waiting on an answer.